 Who Is Ruby Rose?

-Born in 1986 in Melbourne, Australia, Ruby Rose got her start as a model before becoming a popular MTV VJ and a TV host in Australia.
+Ruby Rose got her start as a model before becoming a popular MTV VJ and a TV host in Australia.
 She embarked on an acting career in 2008, and had a major breakthrough when she was cast on the third season of Netflix's Orange Is the New Black in 2015.
 With the success of OITNB, Rose was subsequently recruited for multiple Hollywood action films: Resident Evil: The Final Chapter (2016), xXx: Return of Xander Cage (2017), and John Wick: Chapter 2 (2017).
 She also tried her hand at musical comedy when she played a rival chanteuse in Pitch Perfect 3 (2017).
-In 2018 The CW announced it had cast Rose as the star of Batwoman, which will portray the character as an out-and-proud lesbian — the first gay superhero lead in television history.
-In addition to modeling, acting and hosting, Rose is also a DJ.
+In 2018, The CW announced it had cast Rose as the star of Batwoman, making her character the first gay superhero lead in television history.

 At age 12, Rose openly discussed her sexual orientation to her mother, but at the time, she didn't know how to put a label on her feelings.